 We tried doing this twice, removing the broody hens.
 The first time we separated the hen from the flock, we ended up accidentally breaking her brood.
 It was sad, because the chicks were so close to being hatched.

-When Davis went broody, we decided to leave her in the coop after several attempts to move her, all unsuccessfully.
+But when Davis went broody, we decided to leave her in the coop after several attempts to move her, all unsuccessfully.
 She left her eggs when she needed food, water, and to use the bathroom.
 And we solved the problem of whose eggs were whose by dating hers with a Sharpie.
 No one crushed her eggs, and in three weeks, her chicks hatched.

 My husband finally ended up making something to enclose the setting hens inside the coop, so that none of the other birds would disturb them.
 It took some experimentation, but we finally have something that works for our broody hens.
 However, I can honestly say that I was relieved when they stopped wanting to have babies last year, because it was a lot of work.

 When we separated our broody hens from the flock, we just put them in a big Rubbermaid box.
 (This was at different times.)
 And then placed the box in the garage.
 They had straw for bedding, food, and water.
 In fact, we weren’t trying to break their broodiness.
 Though, it happened anyway.
-Because, the birds have their pecking order established.
-And the hen who leaves, doesn’t want to have to start all over again at the bottom.
+Because the birds have their pecking order established.
+And the hen who leaves doesn’t want to have to start all over again at the bottom.

 I hope you enjoyed this post.
 If you have anything to say, don’t hesitate to leave a comment.
 Thank you!